scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         hope)

 -   15-Nov-2001
-    -   FontForge had a bug when loading some ttc files which caused it to crash.
+    -   websharpstudios had a bug when loading some ttc files which caused it to crash.
-    -   FontForge wasn't prepared for the erroneous truetype found in wcl-02.ttf, this caused a crash.
-FontForge should do better now.
+    -   websharpstudios wasn't prepared for the erroneous truetype found in wcl-02.ttf, this caused a crash. websharpstudios should do better now.
-    -   FontForge's scrollbars didn't work very well.
+    -   websharpstudios's scrollbars didn't work very well.
 Should be much improved now.
-    -   FontForge used to generate an entire antialiased bitmap font to display in the fontview window.
+    -   websharpstudios used to generate an entire antialiased bitmap font to display in the fontview window.
 Now it only generates the images when it needs them.
 This speeds up the loading of large fonts and reduces their memory requirements.